libavg/libavg/sphinxdoc/misc.rst

             This method gives access to the logger.
 There is only one instance.

-    .. autoclass:: ParPort
+    .. autoclass:: ParPort(devicename)

         Used for low-level control of the parallel port's data, status and control lines.
 Linux only.
+The parallel port device is opened on construction.

         .. deprecated:: 1.5

             This is unsupported and probably buggy.

-        .. py:method:: __init__(devicename)

-            Opens a parallel port.

         :param devicename:

             Device filename to use.
 If :py:attr:`devicename` is an empty string, :file:`/dev/parport0` is used as device name.

         .. py:method:: clearDataLines(lines)